Baaaaam/abi/README.md

 this aims to provide a script to help analysing the ABI diffs from cyclus nosetest.

-ABI_ana.sh take 2 argument:
+ABI_ana.sh:
+  - generate from the ABI_full.txt file :
- - 1 the file containing all the deletion from the abi
+    - 1 the file containing all the deletion from the ABI
- - 2 the file containing all the addition from the ABI it will print for each deletion the matching function in the addition
+    - 2 the file containing all the addition from the ABI
+  - for each line in minus try to find the macthes one in plus. it will print for each deletion the matching function in the addition

 `ABI_full.txt` corresponds to the full output of the Cyclus nosetest.